A Perfect Day in Bratislava: Itinerary for River Cruisers

 Last Updated:

-Unlike yesterday, it was a beautiful, summery day with just a hint of a cool breeze, so I opened the drapes and windows as soon as Dan began to stir.
-As you cruise to Bratislava, there’s little to see apart from beautiful nature, but that’s a blessing.
+It was a beautiful, summery day with just a hint of a cool breeze, so I opened the drapes and windows as soon as Dan began to stir.
+There’s little to see onshore apart from beautiful nature, but that’s a blessing.
 There were so many birds along the shore that their joyous songs carried into our stateroom.

 Today's morning view from our balcony Today’s morning view from our balcony